josephzammit90/ImageJ-Recon-Plugin-Java/README.md

 6). *Optional.
 At any point, the noise variance of your image stack can be estimated using the 'Image Noise Estimate Plugin'.
 Input: image/image stack, Output: estimated variance.
 You can use any 3rd party plugins to de-noise your images.

 7).
-‘2D Reconstruction Plugin’: Uses back-projection or filtered back-projection to reconstruct 2D slices from a sinogram stack.
+With the sinogram stack in hand, the final step is to reconstruct the imaged sample using the ‘2D Reconstruction Plugin’.
+This uses back-projection or filtered back-projection to reconstruct 2D slices from a sinogram stack.
 GPU/CPU acceleration is available (kernel is yet to be optimised).
 Input: Sinogram stack.
 Output: Reconstructed 2D slices.
-The reconstructed slices can be stacked resulting in a 3D rendition of the imaged sample.
+The reconstructed slices can be stacked (e.g. Using Volumer Viewer in ImageJ) resulting in a 3D rendition of the imaged sample.

 ********************